The Actions to Take If You are Attacked by Man’s Best Friend

 In addition, landlords may also be liable if they had notice, or should have known of, the dangerous nature of their renter’s dogs.

-More Information You Need to Know About Dog Bite Claims
+What You Should Know About Dog Bite Injury Cases:

 What Should I Do If I Was Attacked by a Dog?

 In a situation where a dog is loose and encounters a person (knocking them down, biting or otherwise causing an injury because of the attack), the first thing to do is to seek medical attention.
 The hospital is going to ask you at that first visit if the dog that bit you had up-to-date shots, specifically rabies and distemper.
 If you are injured, but can gather information at the scene, get whatever information you can about the dog and its owner.
 The owner of the dog can be held responsible for injuries if it can be shown that the dog had a propensity for certain behaviors, and that propensity can be demonstrated in a variety of different ways.